-Accomplishing this result on a cost-effective basis will be largely a function of Ares Capital Management's structuring of the investment process and its ability to provide competent, attentive and efficient services to us.
+Accomplishing this result on a cost-effective basis is largely a function of Ares Capital Management's structuring of the investment process and its ability to provide competent, attentive and efficient services to us.
 Our executive officers and the members of Ares Capital Management have substantial responsibilities in connection with their roles at Ares and with the other Ares funds as well as responsibilities under the investment advisory and management agreement.
 They may also be called upon to provide managerial assistance to our portfolio companies on behalf of our administrator.
 These demands on their time, which will increase as the number of investments grow, may distract them or slow the rate of investment.
-In order to grow, we and Ares Capital Management will need to hire, train, supervise and manage new employees.
-However, we cannot assure you that any such employees will contribute to the work of the investment adviser.
+In order to grow, Ares Capital Management will need to hire, train, supervise and manage new employees.
+However, we cannot assure you that any such employees will be retained.
 Any failure to manage our future growth effectively could have a material adverse effect on our business, financial condition and results of operations.